10 NPS Alternatives to Help You Better Understand Customer Behaviors

 It’s important to display this survey immediately after the customer completes the purchase because the experience is still fresh in their mind, and because they’re more likely to fill out the survey then.

 Keep the survey brief, using a mix of open-ended and multiple-choice questions to gather as many insights as possible.
+Consider adding an incentive, such as a discount or free shipping, to get more responses and encourage customers to make a repeat purchase.

 7. Product Engagement Score (PES)